...

 Consequently, the court delivered its judgment: lawfully revoking the challenged Non-Punishment Decision and ordering the public security authority to re-evaluate the case and render a new decision based on a comprehensive investigation.

-Why This Matters: This case establishes a clear benchmark for how intricate medical evidence and conflicting statements must be evaluated under judicial review in administrative matters.
+Why Clients Trust Neo-Ark Law Firm: This case establishes a clear benchmark for how intricate medical evidence and conflicting statements must be evaluated under judicial review in administrative matters.
 It underscores that public security authorities must fully execute their investigative mandates to safeguard the legitimate rights of individuals.

 Case Summary